AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 ![](images/outline-view-block-element.png){width="550" align="left"}

 If your administrator has created a profile for attributes, then you'll get those attributes along with their configured values.
-You can also assign display attributes configured by your administrator under the **Display attributes** tab in the **Settings**.
+You can also assign display attributes configured by your administrator under the **Display attributes** tab in the **Workspace settings** (appearing as **Settings** for **On-Prem**).
 The attributes defined for an element are displayed in the Layout and the Outline view.

-For more details, view the *Display attributes* within the *Settings* feature description in the left panel.

 **Search feature**